REPLACE FACTORY SHROUDS, (2020-21).

 I don't have a use for the shackle at the top of this block but it behoves me to remove it.
 The second I do, I guarantee you I will need it for something.
 Murphy strikes again.
 Aaarch. |

-Fig 17, BOOM TOPPING LIFT - The factory 3/32" SS boom topping lift usually droops with a tendency to snag a leech tell tale, threatening to tear it off.
-So I made one from Dyneema.
+Fig 17, BOOM TOPPING LIFT - The factory 3/32" wire boom topping lift usually droops with a tendency to snag a leech tell tale, threatening to tear it off.
+So I made a new one from Dyneema.

 1/8" Dyneema line is light so it flies off the mainsail to not interfere with the tell tales.